How to plan a loft conversion

 • Prepare for disruption: Bear in mind that the conversion may impact your whole home (for example, you may need to relocate a water tank from the loft or get fire doors fitted).

-Loft jargon buster
+Loft conversion jargon buster

 Builders finish